dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 * Some rephrasing to allow concept reuse.
 * Say that pre-feature libraries can mix in  non-`mixin` platform library classes which satisfy the old requirements for being used as a mixin.

+1.6

+- Add implementation suggestions about errors, error recovery, and fixups for class modifiers.

 1.5